-She came to us after seven years working with Virginia Tech’s Division of Student Affairs, where she managed publications and media relations for an in-house marketing team.
+She came to us after seven years working with Virginia Tech’s student affairs, where she managed publications and media relations for an in-house marketing team.
 She also has a BA in English and an MA in communication from Virginia Tech (making her a Hokie fan thrice over).

-Rachel likes canoeing, hiking, and playing outdoors, and exploring it all from the air in her boyfriend’s 1975 Grumman Tiger.
-She can tell you more than you ever wanted to know about the genre-bending genius of political entertainment news programs and their importance in the 2008 presidential election.
+Rachel likes canoeing, hiking, and playing outdoors, and flying as unofficial copilot in her boyfriend’s 1975 Grumman Tiger.
+She can tell you more than you ever wanted to know about the genre-bending genius of political entertainment news programs in the 2008 presidential election.

 Currently Working On